 Who are we?

-The Department of English and Linguistics (ENLI) is anchored by a large and diverse faculty, with expertise that includes creative writing, digital media, disability studies, film studies, gender/sexuality studies, linguistics, rhetoric, and the range of literary history from the medieval to the contemporary eras, covering virtually all genres.
+The Department of English and Linguistics (ENLI) is anchored by a large and diverse faculty, with expertise that includes (but is not limited to!) creative writing, digital media, disability studies, film studies, social and anthropological linguistics, gender/sexuality studies, linguistic theory, ethics and literature, history of the book, and the range of literary history, covering virtually all genres.
 The faculty of ENLI prides itself on its excellent teaching and its active professional life.

 A snapshot: